fomightez/pmc_id_converter_demo-binder/README.md

 When installed via `pip` it doesn't prompt you to set email.
 If you are using this to do a lot you should clone [suqingdong's original repo for pmc_id_converter from here](https://github.com/suqingdong/pmc_id_converter) and edit the code to set the email to your email to consider NCBI.

+In fact, [the pubmed-id package](https://github.com/nelsonaloysio/pubmed-id) looks to do much the same thing and has more guidelines about email and usage to not abuse the API.

 ## Attribution